 - generous pinch or two of red pepper flakes

-- 2 tbsp sliced sliced almond, toasted (substitute pumpkin seeds for nut free)
+- 2 tablespoon sliced sliced almond, toasted (substitute pumpkin seeds for nut free)

 - 10 ozs elbow macaroni or other short pasta